lisp-mirror/heroku-buildpack-common-lisp/README.md

 These days, the best way of setting up your Common Lisp development environment is [Roswell](https://github.com/roswell/roswell).
 If you've used Clojure before, it's analogous to Leiningen.
 Rubyists, think rbenv.

-For the purposes of this tutorial, you'll need to install Clozure Common Lisp with:
+For the purposes of this tutorial, once you've installed Roswell, you'll need to install Clozure Common Lisp with:

 ```
 ros install ccl-bin
 ros use ccl-bin
 ```

-Once you've installed Roswell and CCL, you can proceed to cloning a template application to deploy.

 ### an application to deploy